-Where an Athlete Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility or Provisional Suspension, it shall constitute a violation of DC 2.9 and FINA shall impose the necessary sanction.
+Where an Athlete Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility or Provisional Suspension, it shall constitute a violation of DCArt.
+2.9 and FINAWorld Aquatics shall impose the necessary sanction.

-DC 10.14.4 Withholding of Financial Support during Ineligibility.
+DCArt.
+10.14.4 Withholding of Financial Support during Ineligibility.

-In addition, for any anti-doping rule violation not involving a reduced sanction as described in DC 10.5 or DC 10.6, FINA and its Member Federations shall withhold all sport-related financial support or other sport-related benefits received by such Person during Ineligibility.
+In addition, for any anti-doping rule violation not involving a reduced sanction as described in DCArt.
+10.5 or DCArt.
+10.6, FINAWorld Aquatics and its Member Federations shall withhold all sport-related financial support or other sport-related benefits received by such Person during Ineligibility.

-DC 10.15 Automatic Publication of Sanction
+DCArt.
+10.15 Automatic Publication of Sanction

-A mandatory part of each sanction shall include automatic publication, as provided in DC 14.3.
+A mandatory part of each sanction shall include automatic publication, as provided in DCArt.
+14.3.

-DC 11 CONSEQUENCES TO TEAMS
+DCART.
+11-CONSEQUENCES TO TEAMS

-DC 11.1 Where more than one (1) member of a team in a Team Sport has been notified of an anti-doping rule violation under DC 7 in connection with a Competition, the ruling body for the Competition shall conduct appropriate Target Testing of the team during the Competition Period, with the costs for such Target Testing to be paid by the team's Member Federation.
+PCArt.
+11.1 Where more than one (1) member of a team in a Team Sport has been notified of an anti-doping rule violation under PCArt.
+7 in connection with a Competition, the ruling body for the Competition shall conduct appropriate Target Testing of the team during the Competition Period, with the costs for such Target Testing to be paid by the team's Member Federation.

-DC 11.2 Where any anti-doping rule violation has been committed in relation to an Event by a member of a relay in swimming, or team in open water swimming, or a duet or team in artistic swimming or diving, the relay, duet or team shall be Disqualified from the Event in connection with the anti-doping rule violation, with all resulting Consequences including forfeiture of any medals, points and prizes.
+DCArt.
+11.2 Where any anti-doping rule violation has been committed in relation to an Event byresult of a member of a relay in swimming, or team in open water swimming, or a duet or team in artistic swimming or a synchro pair in diving is disqualified in relation to an anti-doping rule violation, the result of the whole relay, duet or team in that Event shall be Disqualified from the Event in connection with the anti-doping rule violation, with all resulting Consequences including forfeiture of any medals, points and prizes.

-DC 11.3 A water polo team, in which more than one player has committed an anti-doping rule violation in connection with a Competition, shall be Disqualified for the match(es) in the Competition in which those players took part, and the other team(s) shall be declared winner(s) with the score 5 - 0 unless the actual goal score was greater.
-Further sanction in regard to the team may be decided by FINA or the ruling body of the Competition in question.
+DCArt.
+11.3 A water pole team, in which Where more than one player has committed from the same team have their result from a water pole match disqualified in relation to an anti-doping rule violation in connection with a Competition, the result of the whole team shall be Disqualified for the match(es) in the Competition in which these players took part, disqualified from that match, with all resulting Consequences including forfeiture of any medals, points and the other prizes.
+The opposing team(e) shall be declared winner(e) with thea score 5 - 0 unless of 5 - 0.
+Notwithstanding the above, if the final goal difference was greater than five in favor of the opposing team, the actual goal score was greater.
+Further sanction in regard to the team may be decided by FINA or the ruling body of the Competition in questions hall stand.

-DC 12 SANCTIONS AGAINST MEMBER FEDERATIONS AND OTHER ORGANISATIONS
+DCART.
+12-SANCTIONS AGAINST MEMBER FEDERATIONS AND OTHER ORGANISATIONS